-Since becoming the Lions Executive Vice President of Football Operations and General Manager, Martin Mayhew has orchestrated a dramatic transformation of a team that resulted in the Lions making its first playoff appearance last year after 12 seasons.
+Since becoming the Lions Executive Vice President of Football Operations and General Manager, Martin Mayhew has orchestrated a dramatic transformation of a team that in 2011 resulted in the Lions making their first playoff appearance in more than a decade.

-With 2012 marking Mayhew’s fourth season as the team’s executive football decision-maker, he continues to build the Lions roster through a plan that focuses on developing a physically-tough football team with the multi-dimensional players that Head Coach Jim Schwartz covets.
+With 2013 marking Mayhew’s fifth season as the team’s executive football decision-maker, he continues to build the Lions roster through a plan that focuses on developing a physically-tough football team with the multi-dimensional players that Head Coach Jim Schwartz covets.
 Mayhew adamantly believes that smart players with great football character should lead this franchise.
-Now in his 12th season with the Lions, Mayhew reports directly to Mr. Ford on all football matters.
+Now in his 13th season with the Lions, Mayhew reports directly to Mr. Ford on all football matters.

 In his role, Mayhew oversees the player personnel department, including college and pro scouting, and plays an integral role in the coordination of the team’s salary cap objectives and negotiation of player contracts.
 Mayhew and Lewand collectively work on all team matters pertaining to the NFL Collective Bargaining Agreement and League policies and procedures.

 In addition to his duties, the coordination of all football operations, managed day-to-day by Vice President of Football Operations Cedric Saunders, is under the direction of Mayhew.
 This includes team travel, training camp operations, security, medical staff, equipment operations, video department and cafeteria staff.
 Mayhew also works on many of the Lions’ football-related legal matters.

 In February 2001, Mayhew joined the Lions’ front office as senior director of football administration/staff counsel.
 He was promoted to senior vice president of football administration/legal affairs on February 3, 2003, and on October 14, 2004, he was appointed senior vice president and assistant general manager.